sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-6.md

 **Solution**

-Since `new-if` is a function, each parameters subexpressions will be evaluated _before_ the procedure is applied.
+Since `new-if` is a function, and not a special form, each parameters subexpressions will be evaluated _before_ the procedure is applied.
 It means that when evaluating:

 ```scheme
 (new-if (good-enough? guess x)